zhiyhucode/structured-random-phase-retrieval/README.rst

    3. Activate the environment using ``source .venv/bin/activate``;

-3. Navigate to the scripts directory to generate data, e.g.:
+3. Navigate to the experiment directory to run the scripts, e.g.:

    .. code-block:: bash